jellysg/42-Singapore/02_so_long/readme.md

 What happens is the window will wait for the user to input keypresses or close the window.
 - When a key is pressed, it will print the pressed key in the terminal.
 - When window is closed, it will carry out the function on_destroy.
 > KeyPress and DestroyNotify are X11 events; accessible via importing the X11 headers.

+# Here are some pointers to take note of when tackling this project:
+1. XPM has to be converted to image first before putting into window
+2. The map has to have a valid path for the Player to navigate to all collectibles and the exit (if 1 collectible is walled off, it should be an error)
+3. This project has a heavy focus on memory manipulation at all stages.
+Segmentation fault will be very common.
+4. Linking structs without proper planning will often cause memory leaks.
+Plan your structs ahead of time, especially if they involve arrays!
+5. Approximately 70% of the time will be spent on just handling data from reading the map.
+Do not be discouraged if you spend most of your time just fixing map reading, it is expected!
+6. [itch.io](https://itch.io/game-assets) is a good platform for sourcing free assets
+7. Have fun :)